Jokes, archive 2

 A random shot at Microsoft

 One of Microsoft's finest techs was drafted and sent to boot camp.
-At the rifle range,
+At the

-he was given some instruction, a rifle and bullets.
-He fired several shots at the target.
+rifle range, he was given some instruction, a rifle and bullets.
+He fired

-The report came from the target area that all attempts had completely missed the target.
+several shots at the target.
+The report came from the target area that all

-The tech looked at his rifle, and then at the target.
-He looked at the rifle again, and
+then at the target.
+He looked at the rifle again, and then at the target again.

-then at the target again.
-He put his finger over the end of the rifle barrel and squeezed
+He put his finger over the end of the rifle barrel and squeezed the trigger with

-toward the target area: "It's leaving here just fine, the trouble must be at your
+the target area: "It's leaving here just fine, the trouble must be at your

 end!"